awsdocs/aws-javascript-developer-guide-v2/README.md

 The guide content relies upon content which is provided in the AWS documentation team's shared content and SDK examples repositories.

+## Recent Updates

+You can find out when this guide has been most recently updated and what changes were introduced in that update in the Doument History topic.

 ## Reporting issues

 You can use the Issues section of this repository to report problems in the documentation.
 When submitting an issue, please indicate: